remarkablegames/phaser-jsx/README.md

 ```

 > [!WARNING]
-> Don't use this hook if you start multiple Scenes.
+> Don't use the `useScene` hook if you start multiple Scenes.

 To specify a Scene class in TypeScript: